 (c) Costs incurred in the installation and maintenance of these Metering Facilities and communications except for incremental costs incurred for functions not required for the Settlement of the Load or Generation Resource, Settlement Only Generator (SOG), or Load Resource.
 These incremental costs shall be borne by the Entities requesting the service pursuant to the TSP or DSP tariffs; and

-(d) Installation, maintenance, data collection, and related communications, telemetry for the Metering Facilities, and related services necessary to meet the mandatory Interval Data Recorder (IDR) Meter requirements detailed in this Section, Section 18, Load Profiling, and the SMOG.
+(d) Installation, maintenance, data collection, and related communications, telemetry for the Metering Facilities, and related services necessary to meet the mandatory Interval Data Recorder (IDR) requirements detailed in this Section, Section 18, Load Profiling, and the SMOG.

 10.3.3.3 Submission of Settlement Quality Meter Data to ERCOT

 (1) Settlement Quality Meter Data shall be submitted to ERCOT on a periodic cycle, but no later than monthly: